 - Provides “legal advice, Know Your Rights trainings, advocacy and litigation support to college students, grassroots activists and affected communities who stand for justice in Palestine… also monitors incidents of repression to expose trends in tactics to silence Palestine activism.”

 - Claims that as “support for Palestinian rights has grown, so too have attempts by groups that uncritically support Israeli state policies to silence advocates for change.
 Through a variety of tactics, these groups pressure government actors, universities and other private institutions to investigate, censor and punish individuals and groups who criticize Israel or support Palestinian rights.”
-Such allegations altogether misrepresent the realities on college campuses, where Jewish students are often harassed, intimidated and silenced by pro-Palestinian groups that engage in highly offensive and provocative campaigns against Israel.
+Such allegations altogether misrepresent the realities on college campuses, where Jewish students are often harassed, intimidated, and silenced by pro-Palestinian groups that engage in highly offensive and provocative campaigns against Israel and Jews.

 - Calls on “university administrators to protect speech rights and to protect the physical safety of students who are at risk for voicing their views in favor of Palestinian rights.”

-- Together with the Center for Constitutional Rights (CCR), published a report, “The Palestine Exception to Free Speech,” which “documents the suppression of Palestinian advocacy in the United States.”
+- Together with the Center for Constitutional Rights (CCR), published a report, “The Palestine Exception to Free Speech,” that claims to “document the suppression of Palestinian advocacy in the United States.”
 The report claims that Israel advocacy groups repress Palestinian rights groups by falsely accusing them of antisemitism and sympathizing with terrorism.
-In actuality, the anti-Israel groups regularly ignore the context of terrorism and Israel’s right to defend its civilians in alleging “war crimes” and “regular violence against Palestinians.”

-- Prepares a “Mock Eviction Actions Preparations Checklist,” informing students how to plan, publicize, implement, and similarly avoid lawsuits when engaging in “mock eviction actions” against Jewish student dorm rooms.
+- Prepared a “Mock Eviction Actions Preparations Checklist,” informing students how to plan, publicize, implement, and similarly avoid lawsuits when engaging in “mock eviction actions” against Jewish student dorm rooms.